MSP-1 Specification

 4. Required fields

-- version — a semantic version string.
+- version — contextual; when present, should be a semantic version string.

 5. AI interpretation rules